ThemeColor

 properties/methods on target theme class will default to fallbackForegroundColor

-, for foreground and background colors respectively.
+and fallbackBackgroundColor, for foreground and background colors respectively.

 These too, can be customized per theme.